slamora/brackets-wiki/Extensions2.md

 ## Less Code and Code Hints! ##

 Here's where we make common extensions easier to write.
-The `init` function takes an argument which is a `ServiceRegistry` object, generally called `services`.
+The `load` function takes an argument which is a `ServiceRegistry` object, generally called `services`.

 ```javascript
 /*jslint vars: true, plusplus: true, devel: true, nomen: true, indent: 4, maxerr: 50 */